MicrosoftDocs/MigrationPlaybookContent/README.md

 # Migration Guide - Contributor Guide
 The content repository for Microsoft's Migration Guide is hosted at https://datamigration.microsoft.com.
-This document serves as a guide for future contributors to help them better understand files, their structure, how to edit them, and how create new ones.
+This document serves as a guide for future contributors to help them better understand files, their structure, how to edit them, and how to create new ones.

 1. [Folder Structure](#folder-structure-overview)
 2. [SiteConfig](#siteconfig)